 LSD Statistics are limited to what’s available on websites promoting government propaganda.
 Unfortunately, LSD statistics are not as informative as statistics on many other drugs.

-Here is what I can tell you, however, about the use of LSD:
+Here is what we can tell you about the use of LSD:

 - In Europe, up to 4.2% of those aged 15 to 24 have taken LSD at least once.
 In fact, seven countries have a user rate of over 1%: Bulgaria, the Czech Republic, Estonia, Italy, Latvia, Hungary and Poland.